AtlasXRInc/RealitySDK-Documentation/Documentation/Source/Documentation/Interactable/CreateFirearm.md

 # Create Firearms
 A **Reality Firearm** is a specialized **child class** of [Reality Interactable](./reality-interactable.md) designed specifically for creating firearms in your mods.
 This class includes all the necessary functionality for handling VR weapon interactions, such as grabbing, aiming, firing, and physical collision.
+The `RealityFirearm` class is designed to easily let you make 90% of existing weapons out of the box and is modular enough to set up the remaining 10%.

 ---